Intern Evaluation & Service Tracking FAQ

 PILI uses the information from service tracking forms for two purposes: to help us improve our Internship Program and to inform our funders about the program’s impact.
 Having complete and accurate reports helps us secure funding for this program in the future.

 What specifically will I be asked to report?

 Service tracking forms ask you to report on the following items:

-Direct Legal Services is defined as legal services by an attorney directly to a client or group of clients, typically including long-term engagement by the client for assistance with a legal issue or matter.
-Direct Legal Services may include representing a client in court proceedings or negotiating on behalf of a client with another party.
+Direct Legal Services, the provision of legal services by an Intern directly to a client or group of clients, typically including long-term engagement by the client for assistance with the legal issue or matter.
+Direct Legal Services may include representing a client in court proceedings, drafting legal documents as part of a long-term client's case, or negotiating on behalf of a client with another party.

-Brief Legal Services is defined as legal services by an attorney who does not represent the client or take over the entire case, but performs specific services such as appearing at one hearing, or providing legal advice at a legal help desk or through a hotline.
+Brief Legal Services, the provision of legal services by an Intern who does not represent the client or take over the entire case, but performs specific services such as appearing at one hearing, or providing legal advice at a legal help desk or through a hotline.